peregrine-cms/peregrine-k8s-explore/README.md

 - Kubernetes 1.14+
 - PV provisioner support in the underlying infrastructure
+- Helm 2.14+

+## Supported Platforms

+The following Kubernetes runtimes are known to work with this Helm chart:

+- Google Kubernetes Engine (GKE)
+- Bare metal (kubeadmin)

+Note: For bare metal k8s clusters refer to the Bare Metal section below first.

 ## Installing the Chart

-To install the chart with the release name `r1`:
+To install the chart with the release name `r1` invoke:

 ```bash
 $ helm install --name r1 peregrine